GRV96/repr_rw/README.md

 ### Demos

 Script `demo1_write.py` shows how to use function `write_reprs`.
-It must be executed first because it makes a file that the reading demos need.
+This demo must be executed first because it makes a file that the reading demos need.

 ```
 python demos/demo1_write.py
 ```

 Script `demo2_read.py` shows how to use generator `read_reprs`.
-It must be executed after `demo1_write.py` because `demo2_read.py` cannot work without the file made by that other script.
+This demo must be executed after `demo1_write.py` because `demo2_read.py` cannot work without the file made by that other script.

 ```
 python demos/demo2_read.py